bellmann-engineering/upskilling_homework/SW_Quality_IV_HomeworkSolution/README.md

 ## Background

-In this exercise, we'll be refactoring a legacy codebase named `OrderSystem` that lacks adherence to clean code principles.
-The provided code contains a `LegacySystem` class with various functionalities related to order processing.
-The goal is to improve the code's readability, maintainability, and adherence to clean code principles.
+We have refactored the `OrderSystem` that lacks adherence to clean code principles.
+The provided code contains a `OrderSystem` class with various functionalities related to order processing.
+The goal was it to improve the code's readability, maintainability, and adherence to clean code principles.

 ## Code Overview